kulics/koral/book-en/document.md

 ```
 ## Boolean Judgment
 When the judgment value is only of the `bool` type, the statement is executed only when it is `true`.
-If we need to deal with other situations at the same time, we can use `value {}` to continue to declare another processing statement.
+If we need to deal with other situations at the same time, we can use `expression {}` to continue to declare another processing statement.
 If you only need `false`, use `_ {}` to declare it.

 E.g: